Wolverine971/9takes/src/blog/people/musicians/Miley-Cyrus.md

 	import  PopCard  from "../../../lib/components/atoms/PopCard.svelte";
 </script>

-<p class="firstLetter">She's been in your headphones, on your screens, and splashed across headlines.
-The eccentric and provocative Miley Cyrus, a force to reckon with in the pop music industry, continues to fascinate us with her evolving persona.
-In our try to understand the nuances of personalities, we venture into an unexplored realm - is Miley Cyrus a classic Enneagram Type 7?</p>
+<p class="firstLetter">Miley Cyrus, a dynamo of creativity and emotional intensity, epitomizes the Enneagram Type 4 - 'The Individualist.'
+Her journey through the highs and lows of fame mirrors the core traits of this personality type: a deep-seated need for uniqueness, intense emotions, and an unwavering quest for self-identity.</p>

-> **Disclaimer** This analysis of Miley Cyrus's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Miley Cyrus.
+> **Disclaimer** This analysis of Miley Cyrus's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Miley.

 <div
 	style="display: flex;